-- Set high expectations for every pupil. - Plan learning opportunities for pupils whose attainment is significantly above the expected standard, that will further enhance and deepen their knowledge and understanding. - Plan lessons for pupils who have low levels of prior attainment or come from disadvantaged backgrounds linked to their starting points, needs and interests. - Use appropriate assessment to set targets which are deliberately ambitious. - Plan lessons to ensure that there are no barriers to every pupil achieving. - Be responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
+- Set high expectations for every pupil. - Plan stretching work for pupils whose attainment is significantly above the expected standard. - Plan lessons for pupils who have low levels of prior attainment or come from disadvantaged backgrounds. - Use appropriate assessment to set targets which are deliberately ambitious.

+- Plan lessons to ensure that there are no barriers to every pupil achieving. - Be responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.